christine-sun/gainzee/README.md

 ## gainZee

 gainZee is a smart AI fitness trainer designed with Gen Z in mind.
 It takes in information specific to you and creates a personalized workout plan.
 Then GainZee, your fitness trainer, follows you as you work out.
-You can modify the workout to reflect your fitness status, such as telling GainZee if you feel too tired at a given point.
+You can modify the workout to reflect your fitness status, such as telling gainZee if you feel too tired at a given point.

-Built with the Dasha.AI SDK.
+Built with the Dasha.AI SDK for HackPrinceton '21 team Glen Liu, Christine Sun, and Dhruvam Zaveri.

 Watch the demo video here https://youtu.be/bXcX4dcWpM4